 To support our outstanding graduate students — while countering downsized state support, the high cost of living, and stiff competition from our private peers — Berkeley launched a program in August, 2015, with the potential to significantly raise both the number and amount of fellowships we can offer.

 Berkeley Endowments to Attract and Retain Graduate Students (BEAR GradS) aims to create $1 million fellowship endowments by pairing private gifts of $500,000 with $500,000 in matching funds.
 The first five matches were made possible through the bequest of Helene I. Cantor ’35.
 Efforts are underway to expand the program in 2016 with additional matches (UPDATE: Power and Berner estates Fund 20 additional BEAR GradS matches.)

-“We are thrilled that visionary donors have stepped up to seize this opportunity in only a few months,” says Fiona Doyle, Dean of the Graduate Division.
+“We are thrilled that visionary donors have stepped up to seize this opportunity in only a few months,” says Fiona Doyle, Vice Provost for Graduate Studies and Dean of the Graduate Division.
 “It can truly pay forward the benefits of a doctoral education to new generations of students.”

 Li-chiang Chu ’64, M.S. ’67, who loved her work in nutritional sciences as a master’s student, established the first BEAR GradS fellowship for the College of Natural Resources.